sissyliberation/nlpclass-fall2013/site/syllabus.md

 * probabilistic classifiers
 * experimental methodology in NLP

-Applications discussed in the course will include
+Applications discussed in the course will include:

 * sentiment analysis
 * part-of-speech tagging